psurya1994/books/cal-newport-deep-work.md

 - Strategy #8: Have an accountability partner.
 Check in with them every few days on how your sessions are going and what can be improved about them.

 - Strategy #9: consistent sleep cycle, doing deep work first thing in the morning and another in the noon.

+- Strategy #10: do a fasting wednesday

+- You're allowed to take 30-minute breaks when you need them.

+- Use an app like flat tomato and not forest